Visiting someone in prison

 The visitation entitlements of prisoners vary based on their custodial status.

 The Irish Prison Service also operates an Incentivised Regimes Policy, rewarding prisoners for good behaviour with increased visitation and other entitlements.
-You can read more (pdf) about the Incentivised Regimes Policy.
+You can read more about the Incentivised Regimes Policy (pdf).

-You can also learn more about prisoners’ rights and entitlements in our document on Prison conditions.
+You can also learn more about prisoners’ rights and entitlements in our page on prison conditions.

-• A sentenced prisoner, 18 years old or over, is allowed a minimum of 1, 30 minute visit from relatives or friends each week.
+- A sentenced prisoner who is 18 or over is allowed a minimum of one 30 minute visit from relatives or friends each week

-• A sentenced prisoner under the age of 18 years old is permitted to have a minimum of 2, 30 minute visits from relatives or friends each week.
+- A sentenced prisoner who is under 18 is allowed a minimum of 2, 30 minute visits from relatives or friends each week

-• A remand prisoner (that is, someone who has yet to be convicted of a criminal offence and is remanded in custody while awaiting trial) is entitled to receive 1 visit per day from relatives or friends of at least 15 minutes a minimum of 3 times a week.
-Find out more about the rights of remand prisoners in our document on Detention after arrest.
+A remand prisoner is someone who has yet to be convicted of a criminal offence and is remanded in custody while awaiting trial.
+You can read more about the rights of remand prisoners.

 The governor of a prison can allow for additional or longer visits where circumstances permit.
 They may also prohibit a prisoner from receiving visitors.